Hotspot Shield Review 2024: A Secure, User-Friendly VPN

 Bottom line: Is Hotspot Shield a good VPN?

 Yes, Hotspot Shield is a good VPN with a few minor drawbacks.
-The speeds are fast and the encryption is solid.
 It’s available on a multitude of devices and operating systems and has a great array of servers and countries to choose from.
 It even comes with a free version with some limitations.

 Editorial Rating